BinghamtonRover/RoverSystem/docs/network.md

 The index of the last received ack message (`last_ack_idx`) must be maintaned.
 Additionally, an 32-bit bitfield (`ack_diff`) must also be maintained and sent within each UDP packet.
 Each bit in `ack_diff` represents an offset from `last_ack_idx`: bit 0 represents `last_ack_idx - 1`, bit 1 represents `last_ack_idx - 2`, and so forth.
 If bit 0 is set, then the message with index `last_ack_idx - 1` was received; if bit 1 is set, then the message with index `last_ack_idx - 2` was received, and so on.
 It is important to note that this offset must roll over: if `last_ack_idx == 0` then bit 0 represents a message with index `365535`.
 When a new ack message is received, `last_ack_idx` must be updated, and `ack_diff` must be shifted left by `new_last_ack_idx - old_last_ack_idx` bits.
 Note that this subtraction must be able to handle the case when `last_ack_idx` rolls over to 0.

-The sender checks incoming ack information and remove any acked messages from its resend buffer.
+The sender checks incoming ack information and removes any acked messages from its resend buffer.

 ### Packet Header